wurli/tidyverse-dev-bot/news-files-annotated/purrr.md

 !begin-bullets-13!

+-   !begin-bullet!
--   Maintenance release.
+    Maintenance release.

+    !end-bullet!
+-   !begin-bullet!
--   The documentation of `map()` and its variants has been improved by
+    The documentation of `map()` and its variants has been improved by
     @surdina as part of the Tidyverse Developer Day (@surdina, #671).

+    !end-bullet!
+-   !begin-bullet!
--   purrr now depends on R 3.2 or greater.
+    purrr now depends on R 3.2 or greater.

+    !end-bullet!

 !end-bullets-13!